onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 In this case, the session ID and client ID can be set to 0, and the protocol version is fixed to 1.
 The interface version usually has a value between 0 and 3.

-The result of the above code is encoded as bytes and sent with the following values
+The result of the above code is encoded as bytes and sent with the following values in hex.

 ```python